 Another prime habitat in Spain are its wetlands, which support a huge variety of waterbirds, from waders to ducks and herons to flamingos.
 Of these, perhaps the best known is the Coto Doñana, south of Seville, made famous by a series of expeditions in the 1950s to what was then Europe’s largest wilderness.

 Since then, much of this precious wetland has been lost to intensive agriculture, but a vast area still remains.
 The marshes – which are formed by the River Guadalquivir as it heads towards the sea – are home to one of the largest colonies of greater flamingos in Europe.
 There are also at least eight species of herons, egrets and bitterns, along with spoonbills, glossy ibises and red-knobbed coot – a rare African species whose only European stronghold is southern Spain.
-Contact either Andalucia Nature Trips or Wild Donana.
+Contact Wild Donana.

 Eurasian spoonbill photo credit Wild Donana